 To continue the walk take the right-hand path away from the pond, heading S. The path passes Chantry Cottage on the left and Queen Anne Houses on the right, and comes to a row of cottages built into the walls of the old Otford Palace17.
 Turn right to go past the ruined north-west tower and an information panel about the palace.

 Follow the tarmac path to the far corner of Palace Field and continue past a small parade of shops.
 Cross the A225 at a traffic island and take the footpath opposite, alongside extensive water meadows.
 This eventually leads into Pickmoss Lane and back to the High Street, where you turn left.

 [•] Head W along the High Street, passing the old Baptist Chapel and the timber-framed Pickmoss (a medieval open-hall house) on your left.
 In 100m there is a signpost pointing right for the Darent Valley Path1 (DVP).

 If you are doing the Alternative Walk, go to §11.

 Head west along the High Street and its continuation, Pilgrims Way West.
 Opposite Rye Lane turn right onto a footpath heading north-west across meadows and fields towards Sepham Farm.
 Turn right and left to continue past the farm buildings and across Filston Lane to Polhill Bank.

-For the next 4 km you will be following the longer afternoon route of Extra Walk 59, as well as weaving in and out of the route of Book 1 Walk 23.
+For the next 4 km you will be following the longer afternoon route of Walk #59, as well as weaving in and out of the route of Walk 1–23.